Filips-Talums/Battery_Power_Monitor/Design_Process.md

 The device should be simple to use.
 The user should be able to connect a power source and external load using screw terminals, power the device on, and quickly view live voltage, current, and power readings.

 ### 3.1 Input Voltage Range

+The device should support a DC input voltage range of **5 V to 12 V**, which suits small electronics projects such as microcontroller circuits, sensors, LEDs, and low-power modules.

+A **5 V buck-boost converter** is required to provide a stable 5 V supply for the ESP32 and OLED display, even when the input voltage varies between 5 V and 12 V. This is needed because a standard buck converter may not reliably output 5 V when the input is also 5 V.

+If an adjustable buck-boost converter is used, the adjustment screw or control point should be accessible without needing to disassemble the device.
+This allows the output voltage to be checked or adjusted during setup and maintenance.

 ### 3.2 Current Range

+The first iteration of the power monitor will be designed for small electronics projects with a current range of **0–3 A**.
+This range is suitable for low-power sensor circuits, microcontroller projects, LED modules, and small single-board computer projects.

+A 3 A limit gives more headroom than a 1 A design, as some devices can draw short current spikes during startup or when extra peripherals are connected.
+For example, a Raspberry Pi or similar board may draw around 1 A or more depending on the connected accessories and workload.

+The fuse/polyfuse and INA226 module should be selected so they can safely support the chosen **0–3 A** current range.

 ### 3.3 Measurements Required